-When opening a Minolta-RAW image (p.
-64), color information recorded on location with a Minolta color meter can be used to set the white balance of the image.
+When opening a RAW image (p.
+68), color information recorded on location with a Konica Minolta color meter can be used to set the white balance of the image.
 If the image is captured under a continuous source like the sun or tungsten lighting, the corresponding measurement can be very effective in balancing the color of the image.
 However, because the spectral response of the camera's CCD and the color meter are not the same, if images are captured under lighting with a discontinuous line spectrum like fluorescent or mercury vapor, the values recorded with the color meter may not result in an accurate reproduction.

-Microsoft and Windows are registered trademarks in the United States and other countries of Microsoft Corporation.
+Konica Minolta is a trademark of Konica Minolta Holdings, Inc. DiMAGE is a trademark of Konica Minolta Camera, Inc. Microsoft and Windows are registered trademarks in the United States and other countries of Microsoft Corporation.
 The official name of Windows is Microsoft Windows Operating System.
 Pentium is a registered trademark of Intel Corporation.
-Apple, the Apple logo, Macintosh, Power Macintosh, Mac OS and the Mac OS logo are registered trademarks of Apple Computer, Inc. Other company and product names are the trademarks or registered trademarks of their respective owners.
+Apple, the Apple logo, Macintosh, Power Macintosh, Mac OS and the Mac OS logo are registered trademarks of Apple Computer, Inc. All other brand and product names are are trademarks or registered trademarks of their respective owners.